dssg/hitchhikers-guide/curriculum/git-and-github/basic_git_tutorial/01_BasicGit.md

 git config --global color.ui "auto" git config --global core.editor 'nano' #or vim, emacs sublime
 ```
+For a list of text editors see Software Carpentry's [list](http://swcarpentry.github.io/git-novice/02-setup/)

 Also do the following (important)
 ```
 git config --global push.default current
 ```
-You know have your `git` client configured.
+You now have your `git` client configured.
 Next we will create
 our first repository.